Capital One Gift the Code Hackathon

 The Organizers may at any time in their sole discretion disqualify any Participant who does not meet the Hackathon's eligibility criteria (including failure to provide evidence, to the satisfaction of the Organizers, of their meeting the eligibility criteria), fails to comply with these Rules or the Hackathon Code of Conduct, or who attempts to disrupt the Hackathon in any manner.

-To participate, register for the Hackathon at GiftTheCode.ca (the “Website”).
+To participate, register for the Hackathon at GiftTheCode.ca (the "Website").
 There is no fee for registration or participation.
-Registration opens on August 23rd, 2016 at 9am EST and closes on the earlier of: (i) October 20th, 2016 at 5pm EST; or (ii) when one hundred and fifty (150) Participants have registered to participate (the “Entry Period”).
+Registration opens on August 29, 2017 at 9:00 am EST and closes on the earlier of: (i) November 2, 2017 at 5:00 pm EST; or (ii) when two hundred (200) Participants have registered to participate (the "Entry Period").

 Once registered, you'll receive a confirmation email from the Organizers at the email address provided on your registration.